adafii/ties323/server/README.md

 ```
 - There was some trial and error to get the nsd.conf right, which took most of the time I used to setup nsd
 - Finally, everything seemed okay and 'nsd-checkconf /var/nsd/etc/nsd.conf' run without errors
-- Pf rules was changed to accept tcp and udp connections to port 53.
+- Pf rules were changed to accept tcp and udp connections to port 53.
-- Enabled and started nsd:
+- Nsd was enabled and started:
 ```
 mail# rcctl enable nsd
 mail# rcctl start nsd
 ```
-- nsd daemon started:
+- Nsd daemon was started and logs were checked:
 ```
 mail# cat /var/log/nsd.log
 ...